sippohippo/social-media-feed-experiment/README.md

 ## Changelog for final submissions (Lopullinen palautus 3, 3.9.2023)

-* Admin profiles can now remove participants
+* Admins can now remove participants
 * Bugs related to results page and calculation of accuracy are now fixed
 * CSRF vulnerability has been removed

+## Short description

+This app allows running experiments where participants are shown a simulated social media feed and asked to label the profiles they see as humans or bots.
+A full description of the project is given in the bottom of the page.

 ## Installation, setup and testing